AmirMotefaker/Create-your-own-ChatGPT/README.md

 #### Disadvantages:
 1. Inaccuracies and Ambiguities
     - One of the biggest criticisms and limitations of ChatGPT is that it sometimes tends to produce texts that sound plausible or convincing but are incorrect or nonsensical under the surface.
-This phenomenon is called “hallucination” and it is common in language models.
+This phenomenon is called “hallucination,” and it is common in language models.
 Furthermore, when it comes to obtaining information, it does not provide references or citations.
 Using this chatbot alone for research purposes and electronic trailing is not ideal.

 2. Limited Knowledge of Recent Events